-Students who, after having registered, decide not to attend before the beginning of the ensuing semester may drop or add courses through Web Services, or meet with an advisor to complete a drop/add form.
+Students who, after having registered, decide not to attend before the beginning of the ensuing semester may drop courses through Web Services, or meet with an advisor to complete a drop/add form.
 All forms must be submitted to the Student Services Center on any of the campuses to be officially processed.
-Students dropping all courses, with no intentions of returning the following semester, must return any items that belong to the College (such as a current Union County College identification card), to the Registration Office.
-Tuition refunds will be processed through the Student Accounts Office, if applicable.
+Students dropping all courses, with no intentions of returning the following semester, must return any items that belong to the College (such as a current Union County College identification card), to the Student Services Center.
+Tuition refunds will be processed through the Student Services Center, if applicable.